When can isotropy help adapt LLMs' next word prediction to numerical domains?: Experiments

 Next, we examine the influence of isotropy on forecasting performance in two important scenarios: a) different input context lengths, and b) different levels of noises in the input data.
-The first scenario is important as it provides an analysis on selecting proper input context length rather than selecting the length through random trials and errors.
+The first scenario is important as it provides an analysis that helps guide in selecting reasonable input context lengths rather than selecting the length through random trials and errors.
 The second scenario is important as it gives us ideas on how the level of noise in noisy data impacts performance, since the data in the real world is mostly noisy.

-\textbf{Isotropy in different input context lengths.} We first analyze the impacts of isotropy under varying input context lengths.
-We select Choronos-T5 as an example model and non-linear (Dataset 1) as an example dataset.
-In Figure~\ref{pca_plot_context} in Appendix~\ref{full_pca_plots}, we show how the hidden representations of Chronos-T5 vary for two different input context lengths, such as $L=500$ and $L=500$, for non-linear (Dataset 1), which gives an indication of having
+\textbf{Isotropy in different input context lengths.} We first analyze the effect of isotropy under varying input context lengths.
+We begin with an illustration in Figure~\ref{pca_plot_context} where we show how the hidden representations of Chronos-T5 vary for two different input context lengths, such as $L=500$ and $L=100$, for non-linear-Dataset 1, which generates different isotropic measures for different input context lengths.